 Antioch has an ongoing commitment to the creation and performance of new choral works.
 To that end, we offer masterclasses, residencies, and concerts that feature the works of new composers.
-We recently completed a residency at Harvard University where we worked with emerging composers of choral music.
-Recently we performed and provided master classes for all the choral groups at Vassar College and Washington and Lee University.
+We recently completed a residency at Princeton University where we worked with emerging composers of choral music.
+We have also performed and provided master classes for all the choral groups at Harvard, Vassar College and Washington and Lee University, among others.

-If you are interested in learning more about what we could offer your college or university, please email our Executive Director, Stephen Sands through our Contact Us page.
-In the meantime, see below what Harvard and Vassar students and faculty have to say about our work!
+If you are interested in learning more about what we could offer your college or university, please email our management through our Contact Us page.
+In the meantime, see below what top University students and faculty have to say about our work!

 Washington and Lee University